adielBm/math-archive/drafts/Assembler Project.md

 #### `2` Index Addresing (מיעון אינדקס קבוע)

 - This addressing method is used to access an array member by index.
 The array is in memory.
-Each member of the array is a word in size.
+Each member of the array is a size word
 	- In this addressing method, there are two additional information words in the instruction coding.
 		- The first extra word contains the starting address of the array.
 		- The second additional word contains the index of the element in the array to be accessed.